 Winter is here, you’re using your furnace more often, and now you’re noticing that your furnace is louder than ever before.
 Of course, your furnace has always made a little noise.
-You recognize the sounds of your home and one of them is likely the reassuring sound of your heater’s thermostat clicking on.
-When you hear this sound, you know warmth and relief is on the way.
+You recognize the sounds of your home, and one of them is likely the reassuring sound of your heater’s thermostat clicking on.
+When you hear this sound, you know warmth and relief are coming.
 What happens when the noises become increasingly louder and more alarming?
 This is when you should contact for furnace repair in Colorado Springs, CO.

-If you’re hearing some concerning noises, then it means it’s time to address them.
+If you’re hearing some concerning noises, it’s time to address them.
 You want to make sure that your home is comfortable and quiet.
-It’s easy to make this a reality in your home and we can help.
-Here is the rundown on your home’s noisy furnace.
+It’s easy to make this a reality in your home, and we can help.
+Here is the rundown of your home’s noisy furnace.

 Types of Furnace Noises